I often travel to Singapore because it’s not far away from Thailand. But like what most people say, Singapore ain’t such a big place.

 Going to Glamour Girls

 Next time I do something stupid to my wife I’ll just take her to Glamour Girls.
 Just kidding.
-Even for a guy I have to admit hand painted nail art looks pretty cool.
+Even for a guy I have to admit hand-painted nail art looks pretty cool.

-So they go there because they know their gel polishes will last long because they use top quality products applied by experienced nail technicians.
+So they go there because they know their gel polishes will last long because they use top-quality products applied by experienced nail technicians.

 I saw a lot of happy faces walking out of that shop so they must be doing something right.
-Which is why many Thais say Glamour Girls Nail Art Salon is one of the best nail salons in Bangkok.
+This is why many Thais say Glamour Girls Nail Art Salon is one of the best nail salons in Bangkok.

 At Glamour Girls they mainly focus on nail art.
-Inside the shop customers can browse through photo albums, books and magazines for examples of cool unique nail art.
+Inside the shop, customers can browse through photo albums, books, and magazines for examples of cool unique nail art.
 Just point which one you like and they’ll paint it on your nails.

 Glamour Girls has tons of nail polish to pick and choose from including nail art samples…